feelinglovelynow/ace-graph-database/README.md

     * Email Backup
     * Provide `ace()`, `request`  for how to get graph back to how it was before this error
         * Offline support > Response Allows Resume
-1. $o random
-1. Batch requests to storage to stay within storage required Maximum count
 1. Quality of Life
-    * Camelcase errors
+    * Camelcase error id's
-    * inup to addUp, isert to add and organize mutation functions / files
+    * inup to addUp, insert to add and organize mutation functions / files
     * External: Property to Prop
     * No more embedded functions (so I stop creating the same fn multiple times)
     * Comments (param, returns, description, example usage, why, proofread) for all index functions